jbrisbin/riak-exchange/README.md

     cp deps/*.ez $RABBITMQ_HOME/plugins
     cp dist/*.ez $RABBITMQ_HOME/plugins

+Starting with RabbitMQ version 2.7.0, you must also enable the plugin using the new `rabbitmq-plugins` script.

+    rabbitmq-plugins list

+Should give you a list of the plugins available to enable:

+    [ ] protobuffs                0.6.0
+    [ ] rabbit_exchange_type_riak 0.1.7
+    [ ] riakc                     1.2.0

+Enable the plugins by executing:

+    rabbitmq-plugins enable protobuffs
+    rabbitmq-plugins enable riakc
+    rabbitmq-plugins enable rabbit_exchange_type_riak

+If you run `list` again, you should see them enabled:

+    [E] protobuffs                0.6.0
+    [E] rabbit_exchange_type_riak 0.1.7
+    [E] riakc                     1.2.0

-I've also put up a tar file of the required .ez files you need to install in your RabbitMQ's plugins directory.
+*NOTE:* I've also put up a tar file of the required .ez files you need to install in your RabbitMQ's plugins directory.

 ## Configuration